bahelms/super_perfundo/posts/drafts/ergodox-and-dvorak.md

 Qwerty is after all an outdated typing method created for a use case long since deprecated.
 There must be layouts designed for better ease of use and increased typing speed.
 I mostly had nothing to lose at this point by picking up something new.
-If ever there was time to learn a different typing layout, it was now.
+If ever there was time to start from scratch, it was now.

 I came across many alternatives in my research, but the most popular layouts appeared to be Dvorak, Colemak, and Workman.
 Dvorak appealed to me the most because it was created as a ground-up rethinking of a better way to type.
-The other two are geared toward making Qwerty better; they keep a lot of the same keys, including that awful bottom left row ZXCV (for strategic shortcut purposes).
+The other two were geared more toward making Qwerty better as they keep a lot of the same keys, including that awful bottom left row ZXCV (for strategic shortcuting purposes).
-I explicitly wanted to get away from that, since straining played apart in my wrist pain, and I can move Ctrl wherever I want.
+I specifically wanted to get away from that since it added strain to my wrist, and I was now able to move Control wherever I wanted. 😎

-Based on occurances in the English dictionary, Dvorak moves the most commonly used letters to the home row, less used letters to the top row, and least used letters to the bottom.
+Based on occurences in words of the English dictionary, Dvorak moves the most commonly used letters to the home row, less used letters to the top row, and least used letters to the bottom.
 Punctuation and vowels are on the left side with most consonants on the right.
 This allows for more hand alternation (right, left, right, left).
 Combined with lower finger travel, this layout seemed like a great way to put less strain on my phalanges.
 I did a quick learning tutorial before jumping over to Dvorak cold turkey.
-Queue rock bottom: my WPM belly flopped to 17.
+Queue rock bottom:

+    My WPM belly flopped to 17.

 It was at this point when I realized this was no longer a game.
 For the next week or two I seriously second guessed my decision.
 It was incredibly demoralizing to no longer be able to do something that I used to be good at.
-In fact, now it was painful.
+In fact, now it was painful (figuratively).
 I was surrounded by a feeling of helplessness very similar to the way I remember feeling when I first started programming.
 I was a total noob again, and that's not a great feeling when you know the happiness of being experienced.
 On top of this, I use Vim which meant my 133t skills were crippled while editing text.
 Vim was built for Qwerty, so I had to regain muscle memory for its keyboard navigation.
 I knew I would get better as long as I continued.
-I knew this was the path I wanted to go down, and as hard as it seemed, giving up now would be even worse.
+I knew this was the path I wanted to go down, and as hard as it seemed to continue, giving up now would be even worse.
+I pressed on, wary.

-I quickly reached 20 WPM, and got morale boosts for every 10 I gained.
-The next week I was at 30.
+I got morale boosts for each new 10 WPM I gained.
+I quickly reached 20 WPM, and the next week I was at 30.
-Soon those rare peaks of 40 became the norm and I never dipped below 40.
+Soon those rare peaks of 40 became the norm and I never dipped below them.
 When I began to regularly hit 50 WPM, my fingers felt reborn.
 Conversing digitally was no longer an exercise in frustration.
 That's when I sensed that I had finally climbed the mountain I had built for myself.
-And the view was pretty nice.
+The view was pretty nice.

 ### Final Summation